styleguidist/react-styleguidist/docs/Cookbook.md

 }
 ```

+You can as well store those styles and theme variables like below.
+This has one big advantage, it avoid needing our styleguide to restart at every modification of the styles or theme.

+Each modification will trigger a hot module replacement and automatically update the styleguide in your browser.

+Check out the [themed example](https://github.com/styleguidist/react-styleguidist/tree/master/examples/themed) on the githuub repo to see an example.

 > **Note:** See available [theme variables](https://github.com/styleguidist/react-styleguidist/blob/master/src/client/styles/theme.ts).
+>
 > **Note:** Styles use [JSS](https://github.com/cssinjs/jss/blob/master/docs/jss-syntax.md) with these plugins: [jss-isolate](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-isolate), [jss-nested](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-nested), [jss-camel-case](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-camel-case), [jss-default-unit](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-default-unit), [jss-compose](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-compose) and [jss-global](https://github.com/cssinjs/jss/tree/master/packages/jss-plugin-global).
+>
 > **Note:** Use [React Developer Tools](https://github.com/facebook/react) to find component and style names.
 For example a component `<LogoRenderer><h1 className="rsg--logo-53">` corresponds to an example above.

 ## How to change the layout of a style guide?